PericlesHat/GRACE-pytorch/README.md

 # GRACE-pytorch
 This repo is an unofficial implementation of [Graph Clustering with Embedding Propagation](https://cs.emory.edu/~jyang71/files/grace.pdf) in Python 3 and PyTorch.
-See [original code](https://github.com/yangji9181/GRACE) in Python 2 and TensorFlow.
+See the [original code](https://github.com/yangji9181/GRACE) in Python 2 and TensorFlow.
 Note that I do not guarantee the correctness of this code.

 ## TO-DO